CODELABLEIDEN/iScience_ANN_RNS_Smartphone_2021/README.md

 ## Robert B. Duckrow, Enea Ceolini, Hitten P. Zaveri, Cornell Brooks and Arko Ghosh

 This is the code used to produce the results of the paper.
-When using any parts of thgis code please cite it.
+When using any parts of this code please cite it.